edwardtanguay/techlanglearn/static/data/en-yt-ruby-programming-language-full-course.md

 - language: en
 - topics: ruby,dpod
 - rank: 4.89
-- description: Mike at Free Code Camp, speaks cleanly so subtitles can be displayed in other languages, four hour thorough overview of Ruby
+- description: Mike at Free Code Camp, speaks cleanly so subtitles can be displayed in more languages (e.g. Russian), four hour thorough overview of Ruby
 - year: 2018

 ## watchlog